conychang/mau-tidal-workshop/day_1/MAU_TIDAL_01_EN.md

 ### The Basics
     sound "bd"
-In Tidal, time is expressed in cycles per second cps (cycles per second).
+In Tidal, time is expressed in cps (cycles per second).
 The basic idea is that the cycle is repeated over and over again....
-The `sound "bd"` that I wrote for testing means that the sample "bd" is repeated once per cycle per second.
+The `sound "bd"` that I wrote for testing means that the sample "bd" is repeated once per cycle per n second.

 and can also be shorted as: